rkb9878/rkb9878/README.md

 ## I'm a Developer and Teacher.
-- I'm learning Angular.
+- I'm learning Angular and postgresql.
-- I'm also learning postgresql
+- I'm working on verous project on Django.
 - I always find new things to learn and imporve my self.